eldorz/japbox-plan/README.md

 How to use...

-1. Set the size and thickness of your wooden sheet under sheet size below.
+1. Set the size and thickness of your wooden sheet under sheet size.

 2. Search can take a long time, so it is a good idea to find an approximate value.
 Do this by calling, fit(ply, your_guess, L), where